S010MON/linux/README.md

    ### a.
 Gradle
    You can install gradle using `apt install gradle` but apt usually does not hold the most up to date gradle version; this can be found and installed below.

-   download binary here https://gradle.org/releases/ of gradle-7.0.1-bin.zip then navigate to folder and run:
+   download binary here https://gradle.org/releases/ of gradle-7.4.2-bin.zip (most recent at time of writing) then navigate to folder and run:

 ```
-unzip gradle-7.0.1-bin.zip                    // extract the files
+unzip gradle-7.4.2-bin.zip                    // extract the files
-sudo mv gradle-7.0.1 /opt/                         // move the files into /opt/ folder
+sudo mv gradle-7.4.2 /opt/                    // move the files into /opt/ folder
-export PATH=$PATH:/opt/gradle-7.0.1/bin       // Set the path to the binary temporarily (in this shell)
+export PATH=$PATH:/opt/gradle-7.4.2/bin       // Set the path to the binary temporarily (in this shell)
 ```
-For a permanent path edit: `vim ~/.bashrc` and add: `PATH=$PATH:/opt/gradle-7.0.1/bin` to the end of the file
+For a permanent path edit: `vim ~/.bashrc` and add: `PATH=$PATH:/opt/gradle-7.4.2/bin` to the end of the file

    ### b.
 Anaconda
    Follow instructions at: https://docs.anaconda.com/anaconda/install/linux/